Pregnancy strength & weight training benefits

 Choose your trimester:

-Pip’s Trimester 1 video is designed specifically for the first 12 weeks of your pregnancy.
-Follow along as she demonstrates pregnancy-safe moves that will help strengthen your upper and lower body and keep you Active for 2.
+Pip’s first trimester video is designed specifically for your first 12 weeks of pregnancy.
+Follow along as she demonstrates pregnancy-safe moves that will help strengthen your upper and lower body and keep you active.

-Pip’s Trimester 3 strength training workout reduces the intensity and includes more moves you can do whilst seated or lying down.
-They’ll still keep you Active for 2 with the help of a resistance band.
+Pip’s third trimester strength training workout reduces the intensity and includes more moves you can do whilst seated or lying down.
+They’ll still keep you active with the help of a resistance band.

 - Always inform your midwife or doctor of your intention to exercise during pregnancy.